 - Teacher: 'In the previous lesson we looked at three information sources on the same topic: the Philippine tarsier.
-We considered which of the sources you might use to research a specific question: what can students do to save the Philippine tarsier? - Teacher could use these questions to generate class discussion, but if there is time students might benefit by writing answers in their Workbooks.
+We considered which of the sources you might use to research a specific question: what can students do to save the Philippine tarsier?
+In this lesson we will continue to explore the idea of students as researchers.' - Teacher could use these questions to generate class discussion, but if there is time students might benefit by writing answers in their Workbooks.